swcarpentry/training-course/_submissions/round-04/2/2013-04-10-assessment-questions-conditional-statements.md

   expr2
 </pre>

 Perhaps cheating because more of a floating point question.
 If `x` is `nan`, then `x == x` is `False` in Python, so the second expression would be run.
-But I think that an competent practitioner would answer &#8220;no&#8221;, while an expert user would start by thinking about issues around when they ran into issues with comparing numbers with `==`, even if they didn&#8217;t pick the exact situation (`nan`s seem hard to come by in base Python, but are perhaps more common in NumPy/SciPy?).
+But I think that an competent practitioner would answer "no", while an expert user would start by thinking about issues around when they ran into issues with comparing numbers with `==`, even if they didn't pick the exact situation (`nan`s seem hard to come by in base Python, but are perhaps more common in NumPy/SciPy?).

 In an R context, I would rephrase to ask when this would *fail* (as `NaN == NaN` is `NA`, which causes an error).